 Economists are also predicting that there could very well be more rate cuts ahead, with many expecting the cash rate to fall to 0.75% by years end.
-The two consecutive rate cuts have taken home loan rates to their lowest level since the 1950s when you could buy a home in Melbourne and Sydney for around $7000.
+The two consecutive rate cuts have taken home loan rates to their lowest level since the 1950s when you could buy property in Gold Coast, Melbourne and Sydney for around $7000.

 So far the major banks have been quick to pass on the rate cuts to borrowers, led by ANZ who had previously come under scrutiny for not cutting their rates by the full amount.
 They passed on the full 25 basis points.
 Westpac passed on 20 basis points while CBA and NAB passed on 19 basis points.